rexresearch

 each planet, when activated.
 The rotation carries the planets to

-maintain a short radius of the planet relative to the device axle
+to maintain a short radius of the planet relative to the device

-during a specific rotation of the planet orbit and through a
+axle during a specific rotation of the planet orbit and through

-special electronic timing device cease magnetic activity releasing
+a special electronic timing device cease magnetic activity

-the planet at a specific location to return to its orbit where its
+releasing the planet at a specific location to return to its

-mass, ending is interrupted journey, produces the pulling force,
+orbit where its mass, ending is interrupted journey, produces

-prior to resuming its normal orbit path and resuming into the
+the pulling force, prior to resuming its normal orbit path and

 As the rotation of the housing 10 is held constant, the planet